matheusDrumond/node.js_study/README.md

 The filenames for the code will indicate the section number they correspond to.

+[This study path is based in Matheus Battisti Node.js course]

 ## 1 - Introduction

 In this section, we will cover the basic concepts of Node.js and its functionality, establishing a solid foundation for further exploration.